ndawsonelli/ndawsonelli.github.io/_posts/2017-12-13-Github-pages-tutorial.markdown

 ![img_11](/assets/img/git_setup_11.PNG)

 Next, I make it bigger by reading what the text did and expanding `width` to 300px everywhere that I pasted it, and hope for the best.
+That doesn't seem to work, so I change the `webkit-border-radius` to 90% and resize the image to be a square, as it seems to be scaling it asymmetrically.
+And it works!

 ### Knowing When Something Failed
 Uh oh!
 I got a new email: